RubenR1/flask-data-visualization/README.md

 # Flask Data Visualization:

-## This project is a fork of Miguel Grinbergs Mocroblog code:
+## This project is a fork of Miguel Grinbergs Mocroblog project:
 See bottom of README for details.

 ## How to run: